ilbers/isar/doc/user_manual.md

 **NOTE:** If the sources do not contain a `debian` directory your recipe can fetch, create, or ship that.

+This is also what you do if you want to rebuild/modify an upstream package.
+Isar does understand `SRC_URI` entries starting with "apt://".
+For an example of a customized upstream package have a look at `meta-isar/recipes-app/hello`.

 #### Example
 ```